Rethinking Admissions To Increase Enrollment

 >> Crystallize the problems and the outcomes.

-Make sure everyone on campus is crystal clear about the problems and the reasons for making change.
+Make sure everyone on campus is crystal clear about the problems and the reasons for making changes.
 Similarly, make sure everyone is clear about the impact of the strategies on outcomes.

 >> Get the right people.